Run Stronger: An Efficient Full Body Workout for Runners

 Try these 7 total body exercises on your next trip to the gym

-Although there is much discussion about the benefits of a body part split routine, in which you focus your strength training workout on just one or two regions of the body or major muscle groups, many people still prefer to perform full-body workouts.1Evangelista, A. L., Braz, T. V., La Scala Teixeira, C. V., Rica, R. L., Alonso, A. C., Barbosa, W. A., Reis, V. M., Baker, J. S., Schoenfeld, B. J., Bocalini, D. S., & Greve, J. M. D. (2021).
+Although there is plenty of debate over the benefits of body part split routines—where you focus on just one or two muscle groups per session—many athletes, including runners, find full-body workouts to be more practical and effective.1Evangelista, A. L., Braz, T. V., La Scala Teixeira, C. V., Rica, R. L., Alonso, A. C., Barbosa, W. A., Reis, V. M., Baker, J. S., Schoenfeld, B. J., Bocalini, D. S., & Greve, J. M. D. (2021).
 Split or full-body workout routine: which is best to increase muscle strength and hypertrophy?
 Einstein (São Paulo)19. https://doi.org/10.31744/einstein_journal/2021ao5781

 A medicine ball burpee.

-How to Structure the Best Full Body Workouts
+How to Structure Your Workouts

 • Muscles in the shoulders: deltoid and rotator cuff muscles.